🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Rehoboth Beach?

-The current water temperature at Rehoboth Beach is 41°F. A 6/5mm wetsuit with boots, gloves, and hood is essential.
+The current water temperature at Rehoboth Beach is 69°F. A springsuit or shorty wetsuit is recommended.

 What is the surf like at Rehoboth Beach today?